-As a Life Reinsurance Pricing Actuary, I am charged with setting assumptions for reinsurance programs for our US clients.
+Life reinsurance pricing actuaries are charged with setting assumptions for reinsurance programs for our US clients.
 With programs today, there is a paradigm shift occurring in the industry with the new norm consisting of adding new data sources and/or the introduction of a new underwriting program, such as accelerated underwriting.

 The primary challenge posed with the introduction of new data and new processes is to forecast the degree of mortality savings (or cost) from the changes being made.
 At SCOR our Research and Development (R&D) team does most of the research, benchmarking and analytics associated with the new norms, from designing programs that meet client objectives to measuring their impact.

-I recently had the opportunity to co-lead a protective value study with our R&D team that focused on adding instant electronic criminal history data to one of our client’s Simplified Issue programs using Velogica® (SCOR’s automated underwriting solution).
+A protective value study with SCOR L&H US's R&D team focused on adding instant electronic criminal history data to one of our client’s Simplified Issue programs using Velogica® (SCOR’s automated underwriting solution).
 A simultaneous study was done by our R&D team on the value of instant electronic clinical lab data for the same client.This triggered a reflection on the value of doing protective value studies, the success factors and their limitations.

 What Is a Protective Value Study?